 - create a safe and welcoming environment with an emphasis on mutual respect and trust;

 - view health as more than the absence of illness and strive to promote a holistic approach to well-being;

 - value the diversity of those we bring together and learn from each other’s experiences by sharing skills and talents;

 - advance the principles of harm reduction respecting individual freedoms and responsibility;

 - be accountable and transparent to our stakeholders;

 - offer volunteers the necessary training and support to keep them central to our work;

 - pursue excellence in all that we do, be innovative in our work and be responsive to the changing needs of our community.

-To achieve our mission we promote active partnerships between people living with HIV/AIDS and other individuals and organisations in the community.
+To achieve our mission we promote active partnerships between people living with HIV/AIDS and/or hepatitis C and other individuals and organisations in the community.

-We are committed to working with empathy and passion to promote a human response to HIV/AIDS.
+We are committed to working with empathy and passion to promote a human response to HIV/AIDS and hepatitis C.